PostHog/posthog.com/contents/blog/product-360.md

 * No word of mouth growth
 * Customer churn in the long term

-# Your company's board will drive this

-... just when you thought you were in control of your destiny!
+# It starts with expectation setting

 <a href="https://imgflip.com/i/61pr1n"><img src="https://i.imgflip.com/61pr1n.jpg" title="made at imgflip.com"/></a><div><a href="https://imgflip.com/memegenerator">from Imgflip Meme Generator</a></div><br />

 Alas.

-Whilst we should measure what matters - often it's what is easiest to measaure that gets measured.
+Whilst we should measure what matters - often it's what is measured, is what ends up mattering.

-So, what's easy to measure and feels important?
-Revenue.
-A B2B SAAS company will default into prioritizing this extremely strongly.
+Revenue is pretty easy to measure and feels important.
+A B2B SAAS company will therefore default into prioritizing this.
+That feels intuitive - your company will die without money.

 And you should sell more to get more revenue, right?

 <div style="width:360px;max-width:100%;"><div style="height:0;padding-bottom:65%;position:relative;"><iframe width="360" height="234" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameBorder="0" src="https://imgflip.com/embed/61rx1x"></iframe></div><p><a href="https://imgflip.com/gif/61rx1x">via Imgflip</a></p></div>

-New business feels quicker than trying to gradually upsell existing users.
-If product focuses on enabling existing pipeline to close, you end up in the above failure mode.
+If product focuses on enabling existing pipeline to close, versus customer retention and growth, you end up in the above failure mode.

-# Why we've had a great experience

-... and here are the actual things we did.
+# How we approached building a small product team

+We've 2 product managers in a team of 30 people.
+[Results later](#the-difference-it-has-made) (they're good), here's what we did.

-## 1. We got the personalities right
+## 1. We hired product managers who can code

 Our product people must be able to empathize with our users.
-We build for developers, so that meant hiring people that could write a little code.
+We build for developers, so that meant hiring people that could write at least a little code.
 It felt like a compromise to not look for this.

 We looked for scrappy, anti-plan type folk who wouldn't create a detailed year long roadmap but would create loose guidance, with tons of context, and would help the company iterate its product over time.
 This fitted the culture we felt was optimal.
+Product managers who can code are likely to be a bit scrappier - after all, they've probably acquired both these skills by working in smaller organizations where roles are broad.

-Probably most important - our engineers told us we needed to hire a product person.
+Above all though, the most important part of getting the team to click was our engineers telling Tim (my cofounder) and me that we needed to hire a product person.
+Sidenote: this happened in a [full team feedback session](../handbook/people/feedback#full-team-feedback-sessions).
 They were absolutely right.

 ## 2. We got our board on side

 We want to focus on optimizing leading indicator metrics, as high up the funnel as possible.
 Then we put those into our board meetings.

-If we must provide further data, we do - but it goes into an appendix.
-We spent time to explain why this was.

-We of course could have the wrong leading indicators, that's why you need your appendix data.
-In that case, change your leading indicators.
+We still send financial and revenue data each time, and have modelling to control the business' burn rate appropriately, but it goes into an appendix.
+We need to make sure this output connects to the input of our leading indiciators.
+If it starts diverging, look for different leading indicators.

-This is the list we currently care about:
+Specifically, this is the list we currently care about:

-* Quality sign ups
+* Quality sign ups (we look for signups that match our [Ideal Customer Profile](../handbook/strategy/strategy#target-customers-for-2022))
 * Conversion rate of high quality sign ups to paid
 * Deployment conversion rate
-* Number of discoveries inside PostHog
+* Number of discoveries inside PostHog (this is people creating a data visualization with filtering - the more users do this, the better we retain them)

 ## 3. We structured the company for autonomy

 PostHog uses small teams, inspired by Twilio, who were inspired by Amazon.
 We're around 30 people, split into teams of no more than 6.
 The most crucial concept is that a team can ship into production without any dependencies.
 This optimizes for autonomy, not control.
+LINK SMALL TEAMS

 ## 4. We learned how to focus